 Business Challenges

-Many South African SMEs do not struggle because effort is missing.
-They struggle because the operation behind the business is overloaded, inconsistent, too dependent on one person, or not supported by strong enough systems.
-This page highlights the most common business process and operational challenges that create that strain.
+Most South African SMEs do not struggle because effort is missing.
+They struggle because the operation behind the business was not built to absorb the pressure the business eventually creates.

 Challenge 1

-Too much of the business happens on WhatsApp.
+Too much of the business runs on WhatsApp.

 Challenge 2